Fragile Knowledge, Robust Instruction-Following: The Width Pruning Dichotomy in Llama-3.2: Introduction

 Unlike quantization and distillation---methods that operate at the representation and training levels, respectively---structured pruning directly modifies the model's architecture by removing entire components.
 This approach permanently reduces the parameter count \cite{sun_simple_2024, xia_sheared_2024}, enabling both the elimination of inherent structural redundancies in pre-trained models and the adaptation of general-purpose models to task-specific deployments.
 By prioritizing the most relevant capabilities for a given use case, pruning can optimize models for efficiency without sacrificing critical functionality \cite{reda_how_2025}.

 Structured pruning techniques are broadly categorized into depth pruning (removing entire layers) and width pruning (reducing layer dimensions) \cite{kim_shortened_2024, muralidharan_compact_2024}.
-While depth pruning represents an aggressive and coarse-grained intervention, width pruning offers finer-grained control, enabling precise, "surgical" modifications to the model's behavior at the neuronal level \cite{sharma_truth_2023, wei_assessing_2024}.
+While depth pruning represents an aggressive and coarse-grained intervention, width pruning offers finer-grained control, enabling more precise modifications to the model's behavior \cite{sharma_truth_2023, wei_assessing_2024}.
 This study focuses on the systematic application of width pruning to adjust the intermediate dimension of MLP layers, thereby altering the expansion ratio---a fundamental yet understudied architectural parameter whose impact on model capabilities remains poorly understood.